When Is the Best Time to Buy Plane Tickets?

 Look at less-popular cities for better deals.
 While you’re at it, learn what is the Southwest Companion Pass and how it has helped many travelers fly for free.

-Seasonally, demand typically slows around mid- to late June, as most travelers have already booked their vacations for peak May, June and July travel.
+Most travelers book their summer vacations for peak May, June and July travel.
 Lower demand for late summer and early fall travel means you may be able to get lower airfare by traveling in September or October.
 In fact, according to Berg, you can save an average of $118 off domestic airfare if you wait and travel in late August or early September.

 You’re innocently searching out the must-see places in the United States to take your kids and teens, when the price increases.
 Is Google tracking your searches and dishing up higher prices, knowing you’re eager to get away?
 And should you be clearing your browser’s cookies when looking for flights?